 "Imagine there's no countries," John Lennon first famously intoned back in 1971.
 "Nothing to kill or die for.
 And no religion too."

 Religion has indeed often been at the centre of some of the world's worst conflicts.
-You don't expect anything similar to rage in school classrooms, but that is what's happening throughout Berlin, where prominent members of both Catholic and Protestant churches have staged a passionate campaign to make religious education a compulsory subject in the city state's schools.
+You don't expect anything similar to rage in school classrooms, but that is what is happening throughout Berlin, where prominent members of both Catholic and Protestant churches have staged a passionate campaign to make religious education a compulsory subject in the city state's schools.

 It all started in 2006 when the authorities introduced reforms making RE an optional extra in state secondaries; ethics classes were to be compulsory.
-The argument was that the city's schools, with their high proportion of pupils from migrant backgrounds, would fare better if everyone attended the same ethics classes, where common values and intercultural and religious issues could be examined and discussed by pupils as a whole.
+The argument was the city's schools, with their high proportion of pupils from migrant backgrounds, would fare better if everyone attended the same ethics classes, where common values and intercultural and religious issues could be examined and discussed by pupils as a whole.
 Indeed, many might say this is no bad thing for Berlin, a volatile melting pot whose inner-city schools have seen violent rioting in recent years.

 Hence a decision by prominent Catholic and Protestant church representatives, backed by parents and other supporters, to initiate the Pro Reli campaign in a bid to gather the 170,000 signatures necessary to force Berlin's education authorities to hold a referendum on the issue.